Ketantalele5/blog-api-and-waveform-generator/README.md

-# Blog API and Waveform Generator
+# Blog API Using Python,Django,and REST

 ## Description
 A Django REST API for a blog application that allows users to create, read, update, and delete blog posts.
 It features user authentication with token-based access, role-based permissions to manage content, and provides a clean and structured API for seamless interaction.
 The application is built using Django REST Framework and is backed by a PostgreSQL database.